zilexa/Homeserver/maintenance-tasks/README.md

 This means absolute minimum amount of manual maintenance required!
 ***

-### Manual Maintenance
-Only required if:
-- The Monthly Email asks you to reboot --> go and reboot.
-If you do this via SSH, remember you still need to login.
-- The Monthly Email shows you are hitting your storage limit --> tell users to cleanup or replace/add drives.
-- The Monthly Email shows scrub errors for a certain filesystem --> follow steps here:
-- Besides the Monthly Email, your server will also email you if your drives are starting to get old.
-For this purpose, *smartd* is enabled, regularly performing S.M.A.R.T. tests for your storage drives and monitoring drive temperature.
-An email will be sent if drive S.M.A.R.T. values change or if a drive temperature is rising above 60 C. While this email might contain errors for certain drives, best is to Google those errors and see if it can be ignored.
-- you want to update to a newer Linux Kernel: Apps Menu > Manjaro Settings > Kernel > select the latest LTS version, install and reboot.

-***

 ### STEP 1: CONFIGURE & TEST Monthly
 1. Ensure all your drives are listed under BTRFS filesystem maintenance.
 The correct paths to subvolumes and device names.
 2. Assuming you have entered your SMTP details during [Step 1B prep-server.sh](https://github.com/zilexa/Homeserver#step-1b-how-to-properly-install-docker-and-essential-tools) otherwise do so first in `/etc/msmtprc` and replace `$DEFAULTEMAIL` with your email in `/etc/aliases`:  \